jayunit100/PetStoreLoadGenerator/README.md

 # BigPetStore Data Generator #

+See related project on github, jayunit100/PetStoreBook, for example usage.

 An infiniterator for bigpetstore !

 If you're not familiar with bigpetstore, check out the apache bigtop project, which uses it to process data with spark, and the original whitepaper on the data generator (http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7034765).
 This repository writes bigpetstore transactions to